Ramonrz/poc-kubernetes/README.md

 ![Alt text](svg/kubernetes.svg)

-> Proof of Concept to demonstrate the basic use Kubernetes.
+> Proof of Concept to demonstrate the basic Kubernetes use.

 > This project uses the following structure: